USS Lexington (CV-16): Kwajalein raid

-At 19:20 that night, a major air attack began while the task force was under way off Kwajalein.
+At 19:20 that night, a major air attack began while the task force was underway off Kwajalein.
 At 23:22, parachute flares from Japanese planes silhouetted the carrier, and 10 minutes later, she was hit by a torpedo on the starboard side, knocking out her steering gear.
 Nine people were killed, two on the fantail and seven in the chief petty officers' mess room, which was a repair party station during general quarters.
 Four members of the affected repair party survived because they were sitting on a couch that apparently absorbed the shock of the explosion.
 Settling 5 ft by the stern, the carrier began circling to port amidst dense clouds of smoke pouring from ruptured tanks aft.
-To maintain water-tight integrity, damage control crews were ordered to seal the damaged compartments and welded them shut, applying heavy steel plates where needed.
-An emergency hand-operated steering unit was quickly devised, and Lexington made Pearl Harbor for emergency repairs, arriving on 9 December.
+To maintain water-tight integrity, damage-control crews were ordered to seal the damaged compartments and welded them shut, applying heavy steel plates where needed.
+An emergency hand-operated steering unit was quickly devised, and Lexington made for Pearl Harbor for emergency repairs, arriving on 9 December.
 She reached Bremerton, Washington, on 22 December for full repairs, completed on 20 February 1944.
 The error in judgment concerning opening fire at night was never repeated, as thereafter gun crews were ordered to open fire anytime the ship came under attack.
 Following this attack, the ship was reported as sunk by Japan's Tokyo Rose, the first of several such assertions.